-We all have emotional needs.
-When these needs are fulfilled we feel a special love.
-These emotional needs are similar to the 6 human needs.
-When our human needs are met, we feel happiness and a connection with another person.
-When our partner meets both sets of needs, a strong bond and romance result.
+Everyone has emotional needs.
+When these needs are fulfilled you feel a special love and connection.
+Emotional needs represent the middle tier of the 3 sets of personal needs: love, emotional, and human.
+When your partner meets most of your needs, a strong bond and romance develop.
 These emotional needs focus more in terms of love and romance.

 Let’s face it, when we feel romantic love from our partner, we don’t think about divorce.

 In his book “His Needs, Her Needs,” Dr. Willard Harley, Jr. thoroughly examines the 10 emotional needs.
 This landmark work has had a profound impact on millions of marriages worldwide.
 To put it simply, his many years of research reveals that feelings of romance and love are nothing more than learned association based on triggered responses.

 In a lab experiment, it might be demonstrated by giving a person a violent shock when showing them a picture of a city, and giving them a comforting massage when showing them a picture of mountains.
 After enough reiterations of this experiment, the subject would get uneasy when seeing pictures of a city, but relaxed and happy when seeing mountains.

 How does this relate to your marriage?
 It’s simple.

 When your emotional needs are met by a particular person, you draw closer to that person.
 When that person continues to meet your emotional needs, you can develop feelings of love and romance.
 That person, your partner, is triggering a learned response within you of love.

 The opposite is also true.

 When your partner stops meeting your needs in a way that hurts you, you develop a learned response to pain when you see your partner.

 Many couples develop feelings of love and romance when they date.
 You and your partner probably did many activities together, talked, and shared intimate conversations.